There are lots of health related data and reports that you can read to learn more about this side of the Public Health function.

 Health in Derbyshire is generally better, and levels of deprivation generally lower, than the England average.

 Life expectancy for men at age 65 is similar to that in England overall.
 Women's life expectancy at age 65 is slightly lower than for England, but is higher than for men in the county.

 Although there are similarities to regional and national health and deprivation at county level, there are marked differences in health and life expectancy between the districts and boroughs of Derbyshire, and even at electoral ward level.

 Life expectancy at birth varies by as much as 13.5 years between some areas.

 We are working hard to tackle health inequality and make health fairer.

 Knowledge and intelligence

-Finally, we also look at the effectiveness of different service models in addressing the needs identified.
-This contributes to a range of public health studies, which can be found in the Derbyshire Observatory (opens in a new window), including:
+We also look at the effectiveness of different service models in addressing the needs identified.
+This contributes to a range of public health studies, which can be found in the Derbyshire Observatory, including:

 - assessments of health needs

 - the impact on health of any major developments or changes